 The scheme will prohibit all vehicles over 3.5 tonnes from driving in London unless they are fitted with appropriate sideguards and mirrors.
 This will protect cyclists from being dragged under the wheels in the event of a collision and will give the driver a better view of cyclists and pedestrians around their vehicles.

-The scheme would operate across all roads in London, 24 hours a day, seven days a week.
+The scheme will operate across all roads in London, 24 hours a day, seven days a week.
 It will cover the same area as the London Low Emission Zone and be enforced by the police.
-TfL plans to implement the scheme during 2015.
+It will come into force on 1 September 2015.

 Cycling awareness for all road users